 By creating a Microsoft supply chain attack, Nobelium hacking group is attacking one of the most far reaching IT suppliers in the world.
 This means that no one is safe, and every organisation everywhere should be taking this as a sign to check their cyber security position and strengthen their defences now.

-- Ensuring good identity and access management, such as limiting privileged account holders to the smallest number of users, regular checks and removal of out of date accounts, and effective password and multi factor authentication controls.
+- Ensuring good identity and access management, such as limiting privileged account holders to the smallest number of users, regular checks and removal of out-of-date accounts, and effective password and multi-factor authentication controls.

 - Providing training for staff to help them protect the organisation from password spraying or phishing attacks.

-- Implementing endpoint protection on every internet facing device including servers, and every employee computer, and tying this in with antivirus and antimalware solutions and firewalls to prevent and detect intrusions.
+- Implementing endpoint protection on every internet-facing device, including servers, and every employee computer, and tying this in with antivirus and antimalware solutions and firewalls to prevent and detect intrusions.

-Simply implementing preventative tactics and a few pieces of software are not enough.
+Simply implementing preventative tactics and a few pieces of software is not enough.
 Cybersecurity never sleeps, and prevention activity must be backed up by continuous monitoring of the network to ensure that any attack is identified as quickly as possible.
 Cybersecurity teams must regularly check logs for unfamiliar activity or users, scan the network for vulnerabilities, apply patches, and more.

 Maintaining current, effective cybersecurity defences requires a wide range of skills that many organisations simply don’t have access to.
 Those are precisely the organisations that hacker gangs like Nobelium are hoping to gain access to through their activity against Microsoft and other key supply chain suppliers.
-That’s where our CyberSecurity as a Service model comes in with comprehensive support for organisations of all sizes.
+That’s where our CyberSecurity as a Service model comes in, with comprehensive support for organisations of all sizes.

 Want to learn more about how we can help you?
 Contact us for more information now.